NFL Team Grades for Week 3

 Result: Lost 28-20

-It's unclear whether Jon Gruden is struggling to make late-game adjustments or if his new-look, older roster is simply running out of gas, but one thing is certain through three weeks.
+It's unclear whether Jon Gruden is struggling to make late-game adjustments or if his new-look, older roster is running out of gas, but one thing is certain through three weeks.
 The Raiders cannot figure out how to finish games.
 They blew another second-half lead in Miami.

 A lot went right for Oakland early.
-Derek Carr was uncorking deep passes, Jordy Nelson (173 yards, one touchdown) looked like a more youthful version of himself and the backfield was productive.
-Everything fell apart, though, and a defense that simply doesn't make timely plays (just one sack, no turnovers Sunday) played a big part.
+Derek Carr was uncorking deep passes, 33-year-old Jordy Nelson (173 yards, one touchdown) looked like a more youthful version of himself and the backfield was productive.
+Everything fell apart, though, and a defense that doesn't make timely plays (just one sack, no turnovers Sunday) played a big part.

 Oakland has just three sacks and one interception on the year.

 At this stage, the Raiders look like they might be the NFL's worst team, but to be fair, they've faced good competition.
 The Broncos, Dolphins and Rams are a combined 8-1 right now.
-They'll face the 1-1-1 Browns at home next weekend, and we'll get a better idea of just where this team actually stands.
+They'll face the 1-1-1 Browns at home next weekend, and we'll get a better idea of just where this team stands.

 Week 3 Grade: D